Skip to main content

 6. Receive understandable information and information sufficient to provide informed consent or to refuse care prior to treatment.

-8. Have appropriate good faith estimates made available prior to treatment.
+9. Have appropriate good faith estimates made available prior to treatment, and be protected from surprise balance billing as required by the No Surprises Act.

-13. Be provided information on the credentials of the care professionals at the clinic or virtually.
+15. Be provided with the credentials of the care professionals at the clinic or virtually.

-16. For patients who receive treatment for mental illness or have a disability, in addition to the rights listed herein, have the rights provided by any applicable state law.
+21. For patients who receive treatment for mental illness or have a disability, in addition to the rights listed herein, have the rights provided by any applicable law.

 24. Refuse drugs or procedures and have a treating clinician explain the consequences of not following treatment advice.

-25. Communicate complaints and receive instructions on how to use the complaint process, including standards of timeliness for responding to and resolving issues of quality and complaints.
+29. Communicate complaints without retaliation and receive instructions on how to use the complaint process, including standards of timeliness for responding to and resolving issues of quality and complaints.

 PATIENT RESPONSIBILITIES